 Dormant Cyclamen care

-If you’ve decided not to throw away your Cyclamen once the dormancy period starts (yay!), there are a few things you can do to ensure it will come back as a healthy plant.
+If you’ve decided not to throw away your Cyclamen once the dormancy period starts and its flowers have started to fall, there are a few things you can do to ensure it will come back as a healthy plant.

 - Around April or May, you will likely see the leaves and flowers yellowing and dying.
 This is nothing to worry about and you can choose to remove the dead leaves or leave them on.